top of page

 PBL is a student-centered approach to learning that engages the students in active exploration of content and forces higher order thinking while exposing them to real-world contexts.

-Key Features of LKSD-BP Project Based Learning
+Hallmarks of Project Based Learning in LKSD

 Part 1: